 Curtis has transformed the W&J women's soccer program as the Presidents earned three consecutive conference championships from 2008-2010, the first three titles in school history.
-W&J has competed in the PAC title match in four of the five years since Curtis arrived on campus.
+W&J has competed in the PAC title match in four of the seven years since Curtis arrived on campus.

 In 2011, Curtis led the Presidents to the first regular-season PAC Championship in school history following an 8-0-1 record in conference play.
 Under Curtis' guidance, W&J set a new school-record low for goals allowed during three consecutive seasons.
 W&J gave up 13 goals in 2011, surpassing the record of 16 set in 2010.